 Consider running for office yourself and/or helping us to find good candidates.

 GRP candidates can run in local nonpartisan races such as Library Trustee, School Committee, Town Meeting Representative, Select Board, Board of Health, City Council, Mayor; or partisan races such as State Rep, State Senator, or even higher office.

 Green-Rainbow candidates need to be familiar with and generally support the 10 Key Values .

 Getting started guides to forming a campaign committee, from the MA Office of Campaign and Political Finance.

 Some useful guides from the State Elections Division for any candidate for MA state or local office:

 - "Don't just stand there, RUN!"
 State Elections Division Candidate's Guide to Running for Office

-- Election Calendars for Presidential Primary and State Primary and General Election
+- Election Calendars for Presidential Campaigns and State Primary and General Election

 - Organizing Ward and Town/City Committees